howardjw2/AttackHelper/README.rst

 - Dropbox that allows you to select if you have advantage or disadvantage on an attack roll
 - Dropbox that allows you to select with how many charges of your Goat Staff you would like to hit with
 - Dropbox that allows you to choose if you want to use a paladin's divine smite, and at what level
+    - Level 1 smite does extra damage equal to 2 eight sided dice, and each further level does an extra eight sided die of damage
 - Checkbox to be activated if your character is currently in a barbarian rage
 - Checkbox to be activated if your character would like to use the battlemaster feature
 - Checkbox to be activated only if you know your character will deal the extra damage of a critical attack (see NAT TWENNY above)